ANIML SC 2500RW - Companion Animal and Equine Studies II

 Theory Exam (40%)

-The final theory exam will examine all components of the course.
+The final theory exam will examine all components of the course, including the practical classes.
 It will consist of multiple choice, short answer and long answer questions.

 Assessment items are due at the time and date specified.
 Students can apply for an extension at any time before the due date, but you should do so as soon as the need becomes apparent.
 If the application is made within two(2) days of the due date, or after the due date has expired, it will not be granted unless the course co-ordinator is satisfied that you were unable to make an earlier application and the circumstances warrant an extension.